DataRealms/CCOSS/README.md

+# Cortex Command Community Project Source #
-Cortex Command Community Project - Free/Libre and Open Source under GNU AGPL v3
+*The Cortex Command Community Project is Free/Libre and Open Source under GNU AGPL v3*

 This is a community-driven effort to continue the development of Cortex Command.
 Stay up to date in our [discord channel](https://discord.gg/SdNnKJN).

 ***

-# SETUP PROCESS #
+# Setup Process #

 First you need to download the necessary files:
 1. Clone this Source Repository and the [Data Repository](https://github.com/cortex-command-community/Cortex-Command-Community-Project-Data) in neighbouring folders. **Do Not** change the folder names unless you want to make trouble for yourself.